Data to Controller for Nonlinear Systems: An Approximate Solution: Problem Definition

 This section details the stochastic MPC (SMPC) problem.
 To this end, we assume that the system of interest has input $u_t \in \mathbb{R}^{N_u}$ and output $y_t \in \mathbb{R}^{N_y}$ where the integer $t$ is used to indicate a discrete time index.
 The system input and output are assumed to be adequately modelled by the following nonlinear state-space model

 where $x \in \mathbb{R}^{N_x}$ is the state, $\theta$ are the parameters, and $w_t$ and $e_t$ are the process and measurement noise, respectively.

 It is assumed that at time $t$ we have available the measured inputs $u_{1:t} = \{u_1, \dots, u_t\}$ and measured outputs $y_{1:t}$.
 The aim is to determine a control action at time $t+1$ that minimises a user-defined cost.
 To this end it is important to discuss the presence of uncertainty in this problem.
-Therefore, in what follows we assume that \begin{itemize} \item The model parameters $\theta$ are treated as a random variable to reflect uncertainty in the system model; \item Similarly, the state $x_t$ will also be treated as a random variable to reflect uncertainty in the model state; \item The noise terms $w_t$ and $e_t$ are also treated as random variables to reflect state transition and measurement uncertainty, respectively. \end{itemize} Further, we assume that prior knowledge of $\theta, x_0$ can be captured in a prior distribution $p(\theta,x_0)$.
-Note that all the above random variables are conditioned on the data available.
+Therefore, in what follows we assume that \begin{itemize} \item The structure of $f$ and $h$ is known and the model parameters $\theta$ are treated as a continuous random variable to reflect uncertainty in these models; \item Similarly, the state $x_t$ will also be treated as a random variable to reflect uncertainty in the model state; \item The noise terms $w_t$ and $e_t$ are also treated as continuous random variables with known, possibly non-Gaussian, distributions and reflect state transition and measurement uncertainty.
+These distributions can have unknown parameters to be estimated. \end{itemize} Further, we assume that prior knowledge of $\theta, x_0$ can be captured in a prior distribution $p(\theta,x_0)$: for details on the choice and impact of $p(\theta,x_0)$ see \cite{Dahlin2014}.
+These random variables are conditioned on the data available using an appropriate Bayesian method, such as HMC described later, to give samples from $p(x_t, \theta, \ww |y_{1:t}, u_{1:t})$.

 With this as background, we aim to determine an optimal future input sequence that minimises some user-defined cost of a finite future horizon length $N$, and subject to certain constraints.
 Towards this, and to reduce notational overhead, we introduce the following notation